 How are thread lifts performed?

-After a local anesthetic is applied, a blunt-tipped cannula containing the thread is inserted under the skin where slight traction produces the best results.
-Most patients say that they notice minimal discomfort during the treatment.
+After a local anesthetic is applied, cannulas each containing threads are inserted under the skin & directed to the area where slight traction or lifting produces the best results.
 The cannula is withdrawn leaving the thread in place.
 In the case of barbed threads, when the cannula is withdrawn, and the thread is slightly pulled, it causes the barbs to “hook” and lift the overlying skin.
 The excess thread is trimmed away and the tiny punctures heal within a few days.
-There's minimal swelling or bleeding.
+There's minimal swelling or bleeding and most patients say that they notice minimal discomfort during the treatment.

 The number of threads used depends on the patient's needs and the number of areas being treated.
 Results are seen immediately, but vary of course, depending on the patient’s degree of skin laxity and the number and type of threads used.